 Princess Diaries

-Anne Hathaway stars in this 2001 comedy as Mia Thermopolis, a typical teen who gets the surprise of a lifetime when she finds out she’s royalty.
+Anne Hathaway stars in this 2001 comedy as Mia Thermopolis, a typical teen who gets the surprise of a lifetime when she discovers she’s royalty.
 The Queen of Genovia—who just so happens to be Mia’s long-lost grandmother (and the amazing Julie Andrews)—is on a mission to make Mia fit for the throne, but there are some hilarious hiccups along the way.
-This is a true classic, so get your kid on board before Princess Diaries 3 comes out so you can enjoy that one together.
+This is a true classic, so get your kid on board before Princess Diaries 3 comes out so you can enjoy that one together, too.

 The Sleepover